-Who’s the Skullcandy Push True Wireless for?
+Who should get the Skullcandy Push True Wireless?

 Playback controls all work perfectly as well.
 A single push of either button pauses or plays music, while double taps on the right and left earbuds to raise and lower the volume, respectively.
 Then you can hold each one down for two seconds in order to skip between tracks and a triple tap on either ‘bud will access the personal assistant of your device.
 While they work fine, it’s not the most pleasant experience as you’ll clearly hear the loud, cheap plastic button being pushed right in your ear.
 But hey, as long as it works right?